ds4dm/ecole/docs/discussion/theory.rst

-   In practice, both :py:class:`~ecole.typing.RewardFunction` and :py:class:`~ecole.typing.ObservationFunction` are implemented as stateful classes, and therefore should be considered as part of the MDP state :math:`s`.
-This *extended* state is not meant to take part in the MDP dynamics per se, but nonetheless it has to be considered as the actual PO-MDP state, in order to allow for a strict interpretation of Ecole environments as PO-MDPs.
+   In practice, both :py:class:`~ecole.typing.RewardFunction` and :py:class:`~ecole.typing.ObservationFunction` are implemented as stateful classes, and therefore should be considered part of the MDP state :math:`s`.
+This *extended* state is not meant to take part in the MDP dynamics per se, but nonetheless has to be considered as the actual PO-MDP state, in order to allow for a strict interpretation of Ecole environments as PO-MDPs.